clelidm/MinCompSpin_ExhaustiveSearch/README.md

 Basis elements are spin operators that are all independent from each others (see paper).
 You can use the function (to come) to check if the elements you have specified in `list<uint32_t> Basis` actually form a basis, i.e. if the set is only composed of independent operators.

 Each element of the basis must be a spin operator.
 A spin operator is the product of a subset of spin variables (see paper).
-For instance, Op = s1 * s2 is a spin operator (physically, it is associated to a pairwise interactions between s1 and s2); Op = s1*s2*s3 is also a spin operator (this time associated to a three-body interaction between s1, s2 and s3).
+For instance, `Op = s1 * s2` is a spin operator (physically, it is associated to a pairwise interactions between `s1` and `s2`); `Op = s1*s2*s3` is also a spin operator (this time associated to a three-body interaction between `s1`, `s2` and `s3`).

 In the code, spin operators are encoded on a binary number of `n` bits, where `n` is the number of spin variables in the system (which you must define in the file `data.h`).
 The binary representation of a given operator has a bit `1` for each spin included in the operator, and `0` for all the other spins.
 Importantly, spin variables are numbered from the right to the left.
-For instance, take the operator Op = s1 s2, this operator would be represented in the code by the binary number `Op = 000000011` (for `n=9`).
+For instance, take the operator `Op = s1 s2`, this operator would be represented in the code by the binary number `Op = 000000011` (for `n=9`).

 >      -->  Op = s1 s2           Spin operator
 >      -->  Op = 000000011       Binary representation
 >      -->  Op = 3               Integer representation   ( 000000011 = 3 )

 Finally, to simplify the definition of a spin operator, you can directly use the integer corresponding to the binary number.
-For instance, to defined the operator Op = s1 s2, you can use the binary representation Op = 000000011 or the integer representation Op = 3.
+For instance, to defined the operator `Op = s1 s2`, you can use the binary representation `Op = 000000011` or the integer representation `Op = 3`.

 The number of elements in the basis must be at most equal to the number `n` of variables in the system.
 Note that the rank `r` of the basis can also be smaller than `n`.
 In this case, the code will automatically truncate the data to reduce it to the sub-space defined by the `r` specified basis elements.